Jotatwelve/project-visualizing-real-world-data/README.md

 - Do the same evolutionary study but about one general statistic.
 For example: the shot of three or the free throws.

-In these days, I will decide what type of visualization do and what 'sub-dataset' choose.
+In these days, I will decide what type of visualization do and what 'sub-dataset' I will choose.

 ## Technical Requirements